jungjang/2023_TIL/MAXIM/'Good enough' is Not good enough.md

-# 'Good enough' is Not good enough.
+# 'Good enough' is NOT GOOD ENOUGH.